oryoruk/fda_adverse_events/README.md

-#An Exploratory Analysis of FDA Adverse Events Data
+# An Exploratory Analysis of FDA Adverse Events Data
+Case study for AZN